MDOT Approves $22.1 Billion Capital Transportation Program

 The Maryland Department of Transportation (MDOT) finalized its six-year Capital Transportation Program for fiscal years 2026-2031 on January 21.
 The approved budget totals $22.1 billion for statewide infrastructure projects.

 A passenger rail allocation of more than $1 billion is designated for the Baltimore Light RailLink system.
 This funding supports the first major capital investment in the network in 30 years and includes the replacement of the entire rolling stock fleet.
-The scope of work also covers comprehensive upgrades to signaling systems, stations, and maintenance facilities.
+The scope of work also covers detailed upgrades to signaling systems, stations, and maintenance facilities.

 The capital program directs funds toward freight infrastructure at the Port of Baltimore.
 Investment is specified for the rehabilitation of Berths 11, 12, and 13 at the Dundalk Marine Terminal.
 This facility serves as an intermodal connection for freight carriers CSX and Norfolk Southern.